 Save your money.

-It was an interesting point.
+You know, it was an interesting point.

-Wow, Klobucher is pissed.
+Wow, Klobuchar is pissed.

 He's angry.

-I don't buy his everyone else sucks argument for getting into the primary, talking about, in this particular case, Bloomberg.
+I don't buy his everyone else sucks argument for getting into the primary talking about, in this particular case, Bloomberg.

-Um, Hunter Biden.
+Hunter Biden.

 I'm not even going there.